 The holidays aren’t necessarily easy for any adult.
 They are chaotic, expensive, stressful and can trigger a myriad of negative emotions depending on your relationship (or lack thereof) with particular family members.
-Throw infertility into the mix – which seems to catalyze the nosy questions, well-meaning “suggestions” and sympathy from people who popped out kids without any problems.
+Throw infertility into the mix – which seems to catalyze the questions, well-meaning “suggestions” and sympathy from people who don’t understand the world of fertility.

-Redirect Your Inner-Infertile Grinch With One (or more) Coping Mechanisms
+Redirect Your Inner Grinch With One (or more) Coping Mechanisms

 Instead of going through the holidays in a state of denial (which feels good at the time but catches up with you later) or turning into the ultimate Grinch, try out one or more of these tried-and-true coping mechanisms to find your way back to a more peaceful balance.

-- Volunteer your time.
 Local non-profit organizations are always eager to find extra helping hands this time of year.
 From Baking Challah bread to adopting a senior or feeding a low-income family, there are opportunities for every interest.
-Check out the Volunteer Davis or United Way websites to gain instant access to local organizations that need your help for the holidays.
 Helping others is a wonderful way to forget about your own worries and put your good talents and fortune to work.
 Plus, it can also help to put things in perspective, helping you to feel more genuinely grateful for the things you do

 Connect with an infertility counselor or support group.

 Did you know there are marriage and family therapists (MFTs) and others who specialize in counselling individuals or couples struggling with infertility?
 In many cases, the therapists have been down the same path you’re walking, so their sympathy is not feigned.
 Working with a counselor or therapist who specializes in infertility can provide valuable tools that will help you cope with diagnosis- and treatment-related feelings, as well as the stress and rigors of life in general.